brennalaurentan/tp/docs/UserGuide.md

 Optimised for use via a Command Line Interface (CLI), BandBook can assist you in managing your members' details faster than traditional GUI apps.

+Through this user guide, you will learn how to use BandBook effectively and efficiently.
+We will guide you through step-by-step on how to use BandBook's features, along with the various commands available to you.
+Come on board and unlock BandBook's full potential today!

 <!-- * Table of Contents -->
 <page-nav-print />